Attendance

 What to do if your child is going to be absent from school

-- Parents/Carers will be asked to complete an absence request form for any upcoming absence they are aware their child will have from school, such as medical appointments - you can find a downloadable pdf below.
+- Parents/Carers will be asked to complete an absence request form for any upcoming absence they are aware their child will have from school, such as medical appointments, you can find a downloadable pdf below.

 Important attendance contacts at school